 TIP: The credit for freshening breath goes to beneficial bacteria in yogurt, so look for probiotic yogurt with the live active culture strains Lactobacillus bulgaricus or Streptococcus thermophilus.

 You really don’t need to reinvent the wheel when it comes to bad-breath fighting snacks.
 Orange slices are another basic kid-approved food that can help freshen breath.
 Not only are they nutritious in general and good for gum health, but vitamin C rich-foods also create an environment that odour-producing bacteria just can’t tolerate.

 TIP: Like oranges, melons, and berries, also deliver powerful antioxidants that can support periodontal treatments, according to the journal Nutrients.

 Cherries are another delicious option that can freshen breath and still make the cut for toddler snack time.
 Cherries (and other foods, such as lettuce) have been shown to counteract a stinky compound that contributes to bad breath called methyl mercaptan.

 TIP: Safety first!
 For toddlers, the stones in cherries can be a choking hazard, so do remove the pits from the cherries before serving.

 Water is the beverage of choice for counteracting bad breath in anyone — but it works for toddlers, too.
-Drinking plenty of water washes away food particles and bacteria from between the teeth.
-And it also deprives odor-causing anaerobic bacteria of the dry environment they like.
+Drinking plenty of water can help wash away food particles and bacteria from between the teeth.
+And it also deprives odour-causing anaerobic bacteria of the dry environment they like.